 Generally, the taller and bigger you are, and the more exercise you get, the more water you’ll need.
 Sweat takes more fluids from the body than you would expect.

-Otherwise, a good rule of thumb is shooting for 100-120 ounces or more a day...
-Especially as we get into these warmer summer months!
+Otherwise, a good rule of thumb is planning to drink for 100-120 ounces or more of water every day ...
+Especially when playing sports or as we get into these warmer summer months!

 By eating a diet rich in fruits, vegetables, nuts, and dairy products can help you get the necessary electrolytes you need.

-Supplements can also help you conveniently get these nutrients into your diet, especially during your long workouts or summer activities!
+Supplements can also help you get electrolytes fast by conveniently adding these nutrients into your diet, especially during your long workouts or summer activities!

 If you have any questions about electrolytes, supplements to help replenish electrolytes, or anything else ... we can help!